-- The location of your permanent home. - The location of your family. - The location of personal belongings, such as automobiles, furniture, clothing, and jewelry owned by you and your family. - The location of social, political, cultural, or religious organizations with which you have a current relationship. - The location where you conduct your routine personal banking activities. - The location where you conduct business activities (other than those that go into determining your tax home). - The location of the jurisdiction in which you hold a driver's license. - The location of the jurisdiction in which you vote. - The country of residence you designate on forms and documents. - The types of official forms and documents you file, such as Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding, or Form W-9, Request for Taxpayer Identification Number and Certification.
+- The location of your permanent home. - The location of your family. - The location of personal belongings, such as automobiles, furniture, clothing, and jewelry owned by you and your family. - The location of social, political, cultural, professional, or religious organizations with which you have a current relationship. - The location where you conduct your routine personal banking activities. - The location where you conduct business activities (other than those that go into determining your tax home). - The location of the jurisdiction in which you hold a driver's license. - The location of the jurisdiction in which you vote. - The location of charitable organizations to which you contribute. - The country of residence you designate on forms and documents. - The types of official forms and documents you file, such as Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding, or Form W-9, Request for Taxpayer Identification Number and Certification.